wintermute221/FabA33DataProcessing/PCA/README.md

 PCA.R

--
+- For general purpose

 PCA_improvedYuhan101123.r

 - Major usage for PCA calculation in the project.
+Updated version of PCA.R file.
 Input files are trajectory file (e.g. dcd) and structure file (e.g. PDB).
 Does not read xtc file from GROMACS and xtc files need transforming in VMD.